Crowbar-Collective/lore-clerk-bridge/README.md

 LORE_AUTH_PATH=/some/empty/dir
 ```

-This only matters when token *contents* change — a normal deployment never hits it.
+This only matters when token *contents* change; a normal deployment never hits it.

 ## Callback pages